chipsetx/Simple-Kernel-in-C-and-Assembly/README.md

-Simple-Kernel-in-C-and-Assembly
+Simple Kernel in C and Assembly
 ===============================

-Simple Kernel in C and Assembly
+Simple Kernel in C and Assembly.